 match.host | string | Yes | Hostname to match (case-insensitive). |

-auth.type | string | Yes | bearer, basic, or api_key. |
+auth.type | string | Yes | header or basic. |

 auth.username | string | basic only | Username for HTTP Basic authentication. |

-auth.header_name | string | api_key only | Custom header name for API key injection. |
+auth.header_name | string | header only | Header name for header auth. |

 auth.secret | object | Yes | Secret source reference.
 See Secret Sources. |